shaimasal/coffeeMachine/README.md

 # Key Functions:
 itemsSetup.c:

-Functions for tracking available drink stock and coin amounts.
+- Functions for tracking available drink stock and coin amounts.

-soldOut() function that checks if an item is sold out.
+- soldOut() function that checks if an item is sold out.

-notEnoughMoney() function to check if the customer has enough funds for the selected drink.
+- notEnoughMoney() function to check if the customer has enough funds for the selected drink.

 machine.c:

-The main function that handles customer interactions.
+- The main function that handles customer interactions.

-Asks the customer for their payment and drink selection.
+- Asks the customer for their payment and drink selection.

-Handles drink selection, payment validation, and change return.
+- Handles drink selection, payment validation, and change return.

-If the customer doesn't choose anything, the machine returns their money.
+- If the customer doesn't choose anything, the machine returns their money.

 # Installation
 To compile and run the Coffee Machine project:

-Clone the repository or download the project files.
+- Clone the repository or download the project files.

-Navigate to the project directory.
+- Navigate to the project directory.

-# Compile the C files:

-bash
-Copy
-Edit
-gcc machine.c itemsSetup.c -o coffee_machine
-Run the executable:

-bash
-Copy
-Edit
-./coffee_machine
 # How to Use
 When prompted, input the amount of money you're inserting into the machine (or enter 0 to exit).